dougbutner/web-4/README.md

 Time tokens rely on the following concepts:

  1. **Time Unit**
 A time unit MUST be a superset of a timestamp.
 This means that a time unit is some amount (or fraction) of seconds.
 Each time token MUST be the only one in existence stamped with a particular time unit for each user (wallet).
-Thus, each time token is unique and semi-fungible.
+Thus, **each time token is unique yet semi-fungible**.
  2. **Time Faucet**
 A time faucet is a smart contract that offers any qualified account EXACTLY one time token per unit of time passed since their last faucet.
 This can be an active faucet; requiring some action by the recipient, or a passive faucet; automatically sending the cryptocurrency to the user.
  3. **Qualified Accounts**